pacs-course/pacs-examples/README.md

-EXAMPLES AND EXERCISES FOR PACS COURSE
+EXAMPLES AND EXERCISES FOR THE PACS COURSE
 --------------------------------------
-This repo contains source code and descriptions for the examples and exercises that will be explained during the APSC (Advanced Programming for Scientific Computing) course at Politecnico di Milano, also known as PACS (Programmazioen Avanzata per il Calcolo Scientifico)
+This repo contains source code and descriptions for the examples and exercises that will be explained during the APSC (Advanced Programming for Scientific Computing) course at Politecnico di Milano, also known as PACS (Programmazione Avanzata per il Calcolo Scientifico)

 The repository contains submodules, so to check it out properly you have to type